Director, Writer, Producer

 Burns was educated at Columbia University and Cambridge University.
 He lives in New York City with his wife and two sons.

-Since its founding in 1989 by Ric Burns, Steeplechase Films has produced over 30 hours of award-winning humanities programming for prime-time national broadcast on public television, including Coney Island, The Donner Party, The Way West, New York: a documentary film, Ansel Adams, Eugene O’Neill, Andy Warhol, We Shall Remain: Tecumseh’s Vision, Into the Deep: America, Whaling and the World, Death and the Civil War, Debt of Honor: Disabled Veterans in American History, and The Pilgrims.
+Since its founding in 1989 by Ric Burns, Steeplechase Films has produced over 30 hours of award-winning humanities programming for prime-time national broadcast on public television, including Coney Island, The Donner Party, The Way West, New York: a documentary film, Ansel Adams, Eugene O’Neill, Andy Warhol, We Shall Remain: Tecumseh’s Vision, Into the Deep: America, Whaling and the World, Death and the Civil War, Debt of Honor: Disabled Veterans in American History, The Pilgrims, VA: The Human Cost of War, and The Chinese Exclusion Act.
 For these projects Steeplechase Films has garnered thirteen national Emmy nominations, five Emmy awards, three Alfred I. DuPont-Columbia Journalism awards, two George Foster Peabody Awards, and the Erick Barnouw prize from the Organization of American Historians.